Cathode-biased AC80/100s - thin edged boxes

 Serial number 150 - currently in Florida

-Another early one, still with its 'BASS' logo.
 As the Beatles Gear section on the now defunct VoxTalks website indicated in the early 2000s (see the screen-shots above), the amp was purchased in October 1966 by Dave Morris, bassist of the Rocking Roadrunners, from Cecil Gullickson's Music Mart in Orlando, Florida, having been refurbished by JMI and sent over to the States for resale.
-Presumably it had initially been owned or used by some important band in England before being returned to JMI for repair.
 For years, no. 150 was pictured on the voxamps.com website (but is now no longer there), though it never belonged to Korg or Vox.
 The claimed association of the amp with Paul McCartney is unfortunately erroneous.

-Note the arrangement of its back panel - a completely different arrangement from the panels of the amps that McCartney is pictured with - but it does mirror that of the amp that Bill Wyman had in early April 1964 - see pictures 5 and 6 above, taken in 1964 and 1965 respectively, and this page.
+Note the arrangement of its back panel - a completely different arrangement from the panels of the amps that McCartney is pictured with - but it does match perfectly that of the amp that Bill Wyman had in early April 1964.
+For more on the Stones, see this page.
 Serial no. 150 is reported in Jim's book, p.
 448, and was featured in an excellent short article by Mitch Colby, 20th Century Guitar Magazine, July 1999, p.
-113 - click on the fourth picture for a PDF.
+113 - click here for a PDF.

-The remaining speaker XLR, probably original, is a latching Cannon XLR-3-13 - as in the pics of an unused example.
-Paul McCartney's amp - click here - appears to have had a similar connector.
+The remaining original speaker XLR is a latching Cannon XLR-3-13.
+Paul McCartney's amp - see the entry further up this page - had a similar connector.
 The barrels are 1 inch in diameter (rather than the 3/4 inch of the rectangular Cannon XLRs.)

 Note that the serial plate has 8 lines of text.
 Later AC80/100s have 9 lines.
 "50" is chalked inside the box.
 Thanks to Dave Morris for the info.